msloan10/Bitcoin-Dashboard/README.md

-# Bitcoin Social Media Sentiment Analysis ETL
+# Social Media Bitcoin Sentiment Analysis Pipeline (ETL)

 ## Overview

-The impact social media is having on the world in undeniable.
-Millions of users login to engage in online discussions and communities everyday, and this results in an overwhelming amount of data that can be used in numerous ways.
-One way we can use this data is by conducting sentiment analysis over a specified topic.
-By doing this, we are able to detect the feelings an audience or market may have over a certain product, topic, event, etc. This can be extremely beneficial when investing in financial assets/ stocks.
-If we are able to detect how people feel about a certain asset, we can identify the state of the market (bear or bull) and have better decision making.
+The impact social media is having on the world is undeniable.
+Everyday, millions of users login to engage in online discussions resulting in an overwhelming amount of unstructured, text data that can potentially be used to uncover valuable insights.
+One method of extracting meaning from this data is to conduct sentiment analysis in order to detect how an audience feels about a certain item or topic.
+This type of analysis can be extremely beneficial because if a company or entity is able to detect how people feel about a given topic / item, they will have a strategic advantage in the market that may allow them to take early action and make better informed decisions.
+With this concept in mind, I would like to introduce my project: The Bitcoin Sentiment Analysis Pipeline (ETL).

-The Bitcoin Sentiment Analysis ETL in this repository extracts, transforms, analyzes, and loads data from Twitter into a MS SQL Server database.
-The analysis portion includes individual scores for positive, negative, and neutral polarity as well as overall sentiment.
-Other attributes include tweet id, user id, text, retweets, likes, result type, time, and mentions of other top cryptocurrencies.
-In addition to this, I constructed my own metric known as the Market Forecast Indicator (MFI).
-The MFI indicates whether a tweet is implying that the current market is Bearish, Bullish, or Stable (neither bear or bull).
+The Bitcoin Sentiment Analysis Pipeline (ETL) in this repository automatically extracts tweets mentioning Bitcoin along with relative Twitter user data, transforms the text into a uniform format, loads the clean data into a MS SQL Server database, and analyzes the sentiment of over 800 tweets in 15 minute intervals.
+The analysis portion includes assigning each tweet a sentiment direction (positive, negative or neutral) and giving each tweet a Market Forecast Indicator score.
+This is a mathematical formula I developed to indicate what type of market the tweet is implying: Bearish, Bullish, or Stable (neither bear or bull).
+In addition, the pipeline also monitors mentions of other top cryptocurrencies to observe alternative cryptocurrency trends.

-Experiment results are displayed using Power BI.
+Aggregated experiment results are displayed using a Power BI dashboard.

 ## File Descriptions